-This credit is for foreign income or profits taxes you paid on income you received from outside Canada and reported on your Canadian tax return.
+You may be able to claim this credit if you paid foreign taxes on income you received from outside Canada and reported on your Canadian tax return.

 Foreign income and foreign taxes must be converted to Canadian dollars.
-Use the Bank of Canada exchange rate that was in effect on the day you received the pension.
-If you received the pension at different times during the year, use the average annual exchange rate.
-The average monthly rate as well as the daily rate are available by visiting the Bank of Canada Web site.
+Use the Bank of Canada exchange rate in effect on the day you received these amounts.
+If you received a monthly pension or multiple payments at different times during the year, use the average annual exchange rate.
+The average monthly rate and the daily rate are available by visiting the Bank of Canada website.

 Keep all your documents in case we ask to see them at a later date.

 Filing a paper return

 Attach your completed Form T2209, Federal Foreign Tax Credits and documents that show the foreign taxes you paid.
 If you paid taxes to the United States, attach your W-2 information slip, U.S. 1040 return, U.S tax account transcript, and any other supporting documents that apply.
 If you are submitting documents in a foreign language, you will need to provide a copy of the original documents and a certified English or French translation.